-Known as the Capital of the Trulli, one of the city’s neighborhoods has been made a UNESCO World Heritage site because of these rather strange, whitewashed houses.
-The buildings have a conical roof and no mortar.
+Known as the Capital of the Trulli, one of the city’s neighborhoods has been made a UNESCO World Heritage site because of these strange, whitewashed houses.
+The buildings have conical roofs and no mortar.

 While many of these Trulli are still inhabited – and there is a separate neighborhood of Trullis completely residential – some houses have been turned into stores, restaurants, or lodging.

 Once you get off the train or bus, follow the signs and walk to the protected area.
 Alberobello can easily be visited as a half-day trip from Bari.
 Put on some good walking shoes as that’s what you’d be doing most of the time: walk!
 Explore the streets and the cute houses, stop to take photos, visit the church (also a trullo), and get some souvenirs.